msestak/FindOrigin/README.md

 - queue\_and\_run

         # options from command line
-        FindOrigin.pm --mode=queue_and_run --database=all --in=/msestak/blastout/
+        FindOrigin.pm --mode=queue_and_run -d kam --in=/msestak/blastout/ --names t/data/names.dmp.fmt.new.gz -v -v

     Imports all BLAST output files in a given directory and calculates unique hits per species for all one by one.
-    It first creates database where it will run.
+    It first (re)creates database where it will run, imports names file only once and collects BLAST output, stats and map files and imports all these triplets.

 # CONFIGURATION